Back to site

 Potential options and their effects

 1. In an effort to keep landlords in the industry for the long term, policymakers are thinking about giving them tax credits.
-According to rumours, they might be eligible for a credit if they agree to a five- or ten-year lease.
+Landlords might be eligible for a credit if they agree to a five or ten year lease.

 2. One possibility is to permit the local property tax to be deducted as an expense from rental income.
 As municipal property taxes are a relatively small expense, a review in 2019 urged against this because it would treat landlords and owner occupiers differently.